komed3/pyxe/docs/core/Output.md

 @param `format` - The requested output format (e.g., `string`, `json`, or a custom type)
 @param `input` - The color object to be formatted
+@param `args` - Optional arguments to pass to the handler
 @returns The formatted result from the output handler
 @throws If no valid output handler is found for the color space